 This option works like housesitting with the difference that you will be doing different kinds of jobs for 25 hours in exchange for a room (sometimes shared or in a tent) and meals.
 There are different online platforms that work like a marketplace where business owners and travelers meet.

 You pick the region and check the different choices that you have if there is something you like you write through a contact form and explain what you can do for them requesting a specific period.
 It is better to speak very well about the details and be very specific about your condition and duties.
 I use a site called Workaway.info.
 It costs around 36 USD per year.
 Totally worth it.

-I love to use Airbnb because I like the reservation system that allows you to talk to the homeowners before booking and I like the fact that you can use the kitchen ( I almost always select that option).
+I love to use Airbnb or VRBO because I like the reservation system that allows you to talk to the homeowners before booking and I like the fact that you can use the kitchen (I almost always select a place with that option).
 However, the best part is that if you stay longer than 6 nights you normally get a discount or a free night.

 If I don’t see the option I always ask the owner and they have always extended to me for a stay of 7 nights.
 Staying longer in one place allows me to find a good balance between work and travel because I have time to visit the area without rushing and spend some time on my projects.